Antonio Soto Díaz

 Antonio "Toñito" Soto Díaz (August 9, 1949 – January 4, 2016), commonly known as El Chuchín, was a Puerto Rican politician and former Senator.

 Early years and studies

 Antonio Soto Díaz was born on August 9, 1949, in Patillas, Puerto Rico.
 He is the son of farmer Jesús Soto de Jesús and Juana Díaz Torres.
 He completed his elementary school at the Second Unit School of Pitahaya in Arroyo, and in 1967 graduated from Carmen Bozello de Huyke High School.
-That same year, he began his studies at the Guayama Catholic University, transferring to the Ponce campus later.
-In 1977, he completed his bachelor's degree in sociology with a minor in French.
+In 1977 he completed his bachelor's degree in sociology with a minor in French from the Pontifical Catholic University of Puerto Rico.

 Professional career

 Soto described himself in an interview as a "hard worker".
 He said he worked as a barber, school teacher, butcher, carpenter, among other jobs.

 In 1978, Soto began law studies in Ponce.
 At the same time, he entered the professional world, developing an interest in auto sales.
 He decided to move to Florida and in 1989 became an auto salesman.
 In 1996, he returned to Puerto Rico, establishing his own auto dealer called Toñito Soto Auto Sales, in Arroyo.